Mondercange

 Mondercange (/fr/; Monnerech /lb/; Monnerich /de/) is a commune in the canton of Esch-sur-Alzette in south-western Luxembourg.
-As of 2023 the commune has a population of 7,119 inhabitants.
+As of 2023, the commune has a population of 7,119 inhabitants.

-As of 2024, the town of Mondercange, which lies in the west of the commune, has a population of 3,948.
+As of 2025, the town of Mondercange, which lies in the west of the commune, has a population of 3,924.
 Other towns within the commune include Bergem, Foetz and Pontpierre.

 Sports

 Mondercange is home to the Luxembourg Football Federation, the governing body for football in Luxembourg.
-The local football team FC Mondercange, who compete in Luxembourg's second-tier National Division, play their home matches at the commune's Stade Communal.
+The local football team FC Mondercange, who compete in Luxembourg's second-tier Division of Honour, play their home matches at the commune's Stade Communal.

-The karting track in Modercange was used by Michael Schumacher and Jarno Trulli, amongst others, at the beginning of their racing careers owing to Luxembourg's low age restrictions for karting licences.
+The karting track in Mondercange was used by Michael Schumacher and Jarno Trulli, amongst others, at the beginning of their racing careers owing to Luxembourg's low age restrictions for karting licences.